We engage a contract between you and us for the work you request. The following Terms,

 shown below prior to the start of the work.
 We can email it to you, or hand it to

 you on the work day.

 Contract for work required

 Between Scalgon, and the named person or company provided immediately below

 1. You have rights under the Consumer Contracts Regulations.
 These rights are principally

 that you may cancel the work at any time up to the point where the work has begun

 - for a period of seven days from requesting the work, and that a full refund (if

 payment has already been made) would be given.
-Under this contract (which you elect
+However, under this contract (which

-to agree to by virtue of requesting the work) you waive that right (to cancel and
+you elect to agree to by virtue of requesting the work) you waive that right (to

 Address of property where work will be carried out